openharmony/docs/en/application-dev/task-management/background-task-dev-guide.md

         console.log('ServiceAbility onRemoteRequest called');
         // The meaning of code is user-defined. if (code === 1) {
-            // Received the request code for requesting a continuous task. startContinuousTask();
+            // Receive the request code for requesting a continuous task. startContinuousTask();
             // Execute the continuous task.
         } else if (code === 2) {
-            // Received the request code for canceling the continuous task. stopContinuousTask();
+            // Receive the request code for canceling the continuous task. stopContinuousTask();
         } else {
             console.log('ServiceAbility unknown request code');